Regional Homelessness Authority unveils scaled-back five-year plan

 “We were just like, I mean, what are we supposed to do with that?” said Seattle City Councilmember Andrew Lewis, who sits on the governing committee’s board.

-Lewis also said he would likely vote in favor of the plan but said he wants the authority to develop more granular plans for how it will increase shelter capacity, including how many units of what type of shelter, and where it would put them.
+Lewis also said he would likely vote in favor of the plan but said he wants the authority to develop more details on how it will increase shelter capacity, including how many units of what type of shelter, and where it would put them.

 “There could be more resources from the city or from the county or some of these other jurisdictions if the ask is within the realm of achievability, and it’s practical, and it’s implementable,” Lewis said.